 Creative Access for Dance Audiences

-Discover the imaginative ways in which inclusive artists have made their work accessible to disabled audiences.
+Discover the imaginative ways in which inclusive artists have made their work accessible to Disabled audiences.
 The webinar also demonstrates how creative access can open a new creative frontier.

 Chaired by Dalila D’Amico (Researcher), with panellists Camilla Guarino (Independent Artist), Giuseppe Comuniello (Independent Artist), Diana Anselmo (Independent Artist), Lucy Bennett and Lily Norton (Stopgap)